David C. Kraemer

 He is editor of The Jewish Family: Metaphor and Memory (Oxford, 1989) and author of The Haggadah for iPad, published by Melcher Media.

 Kraemer is regularly quoted in the US national, local and Jewish press as an authority on questions related to Jewish practice and the study of Talmud.

 An authority on the laws of kashrut, he has written about the increased stringencies associated with the observance of kashrut.
-Kramer has pointed out that many who observe kashrut today would not be willing to tolerate the ritual standards of renowned rabbinic authorities such as Akiva, Rashi or Joseph Caro.
+Kraemer has pointed out that many who observe kashrut today would not be willing to tolerate the ritual standards of renowned rabbinic authorities such as Akiva, Rashi or Joseph Caro.